 So what is the show about?
 Well, Hotel Babylon is a fabulous five-star hotel in the heart of London, it is a fairly expensive establishment, however, if you have the money to afford a visit you will find your stay very comfortable in a lavish, beautiful and well-organized hotel where you can have anything you want, for the right price.
 This show introduces you to the world of how a hotel works and shows you the stories from not only the perspective of the staff but of the guests as well.

 When it comes to the cast they are all pretty good, the returning cast do a good job while the new additions add to the show in an interesting way.
-So start with Max Beesley as Charlie Edwards.
+So start with Max Beesley who was solid as Charlie Edwards.
 I wasn’t keen on the way Charlie was handled, he’s more Rebecca (the former manager) than himself and while that comes with the job title, I feel like he lost a little charm and humanity.
 This season focuses a lot at first on Charlie taking on the role as general manager and changing up his attitude towards his coworkers/friends as he starts making choices that aren’t ethical or moral for the sake of business over the more humane decisions he used to make.
 That being said when push comes to shove Charlie comes through.
 Dexter Fletcher is still good as Tony Casemore.
-As head concierge and most senior form of staff he knows his coworkers and the hotel pretty well, but also has to get with times and change things up.
-I like how he had plenty of moments to standout whether it was because of personal issues or aspects that related to his coworkers/friends.
+As head concierge and most senior form of staff he knows his coworkers and the hotel pretty well, but also has to get with times and change things up, he had plenty of moments to standout whether it was because of personal issues or aspects that related to his coworkers/friends.
 Emma Pierson once again does well as Anna Thornton-Wilton, while her character traits are familiar, she has a lot more dramatic moments and time is dedicated to her relationship material as well.

 Natalie Mendoza comes back and does well as Jackie Clunes.
 Here she’s just as sassy, fun and gorgeous as ever, but she doesn’t have as big of a presence as before.
 Martin Marquez is good as Gino Primirola and this season we get more dramatic moments for him which was welcome.
 Ray Coulthard again does well as James Schofield and has some time to shine with scenarios relating to his restaurant and wine collection, and while there’s no proper development for his character he is still fun to watch.
 Michael Obiora is good as Ben Trueman, but he’s not nearly as noticeable as his coworkers.
 New members to the main staff include Emily James played by Alexandra Moen and Jack Harrison played by Lee Williams.
 When it comes to Emily at first she’s quite annoying and mischievous, and doesn’t really fit into the main staff’s dynamic, however she eventually started to show loyalty and humour that made her more relatable and likeable, and Moen does well in her role.
-And when it comes to Jack he comes in as a bit of a know-it-all, has no sense of flexibility and totally lacks the human touch at first, but eventually the he becomes a tolerable character.
+And when it comes to Jack he comes in as a bit of a know-it-all, has no sense of flexibility and totally lacks the human touch at first, but eventually he becomes a tolerable character.
 And finally there are some great appearances from Jon Culshaw, Kwame Kwei-Armah, Paula Abdul and John Barrowman (who was looking very much like Tom Cruise for some reason).

 Rating: 7/10 (Good, but a substantial step down from previous seasons)